Lama06/Schneckenhaus/README.md

 When a command requires you to specify one or multiple shells like `/sh tp shell <shell>` or `/sh info <shell>`, you have multiple ways to do so:

-- `here` resolves to the shell at your location
+- `here` resolves to the shell at your location, this is the default value for many commands
 - `selection` resolves to all shells you selected, see [Selections](#selections)
 - `<id>` resolves to the shell with the specified id